 Many Africans have left their homes behind, whether to search for a safer livelihood or to escape war and terror.
 We need to support the activities on our neighbouring continent to address the challenges of migration and displacement and to offer people better local prospects.

 In 2015, at a summit in the Maltese capital Valletta, the European Union (EU) launched the Emergency Trust Fund (EUTF) for Africa.
 This wide-ranging initiative combines foreign policy, stabilisation and development goals and focuses on three regions – the Sahel, the Horn of Africa and North Africa.
 The EUTF for Africa is worth EUR 3.3 billion.
-The money is used to help refugees, migrants, and returnees as well as those in many African countries who have given refuge to large numbers of men, women and children despite being poor themselves.
+The money is used to help refugees, migrants, and returnees as well as those communities in many African countries who have given refuge to large numbers of men, women and children despite living in difficult circumstances themselves.

 Together with its national and international partners, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is actively involved in 23 African countries and through its regional projects and programmes in the wider effort to create lasting prospects for people in their own country.
 In the Horn of Africa, we also support efforts to reform the migration architecture and therefore make the process safer.

-Specially designed courses for border officials are part of a comprehensive programme (Better Migration Management, BMM) to improve migration management in the Horn of Africa.
+Support and specially designed courses for over 40 civil society organizations are part of a comprehensive programme (Better Migration Management, BMM) to improve migration management in the Horn of Africa.
 The programme is being implemented by GIZ on behalf of the EU and Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
 All the measures are closely coordinated with the African Union Commission and the Intergovernmental Authority on Development (IGAD).
-The main focus is on protecting and supporting migrants – especially women and children, who are often the victims of violence and rape on the long refugee routes.
-These measures include improving the medical care available to migrants.
-In Djibouti, for example, the programme has set up a clinic in Obock and mobile medical units in every one of the country’s regions.
-It has also helped to improve cooperation between the region’s neighbouring states – Djibouti, Eritrea, Ethiopia, Kenya, Somalia, South Sudan, Sudan, and Uganda.
-To address the trafficking and smuggling of people, the programme has helped build local expertise in the areas of migration policy, judicial procedure, and policing.
-It organises campaigns to highlight the risks facing migrants and refugees.
-Refugees frequently fall into the hands of unscrupulous traffickers and end up working as slaves.
-Around half a million people were able to learn about the risks involved through a social media campaign launched to coincide with an exhibition on people smuggling in Nairobi.
+The main focus is on protecting and supporting migrants – especially women and children, who are often the victims of violence and rape on the long migrant routes.
+The aim is to build knowledge on migration policies and legal and police issues in order to reduce human trafficking in the region.

 The ‘do no harm’ principle applies to all the countries involved in the programme.
 This means avoiding any dealings with people or groups linked to human rights violations.
 The emphasis is on observing human rights and complying with international conventions on the protection of refugees.
 Both GIZ and the EU/BMZ steering committee monitor the work of the BMM programme to ensure that this principle is upheld.